Understand your energy consumption

-To counteract drafts or the coldness felt when nearing a window, our most common reaction is to turn up the heat.
-Most air leaks or heat loss can be eliminated by the flawless installation of energy-efficient windows.
+To counteract drafts or the coldness felt when close to a window, our most common reaction is to turn up the heat.
+Most air leaks and heat loss can be eliminated by properly installing energy-efficient windows.
 When we feel comfortable, we tend to leave the thermostat alone.

-In an energy-efficient home, proper windows contribute to maintaining low heating costs in the winter and low air-conditioning costs in the summer.
-During very hot days, low-emissivity glass does the same work as in winter: it obstructs infrared rays and blocks the UV rays responsible for the premature wear of window treatments.
+In an energy-efficient home, efficient windows contribute to maintaining low heating costs in the winter and low air-conditioning costs in the summer.
+During very hot days, low-emissivity glass works just as hard as in the winter: it obstructs infrared rays and blocks the UV rays responsible for the premature wear of window treatments.
 Therefore, during the day, it is easier to tolerate the sun than with ordinary glass.
 The interior of the home is cooler and more comfortable and air conditioning is less costly.

 In most Canadian regions, heating costs are much higher than air-conditioning costs.
 It is therefore recommended that windows be chosen based on the Energy Rating (ER).
 However, in sunnier and warmer regions, where air-conditioning costs exceed heating costs, it is preferable to choose windows that only reduce solar energy gain.

 The very dry air in winter causes several inconveniences such as static electricity each time you touch a handle or switch, dry skin, irritated nose and throat, unattractive plants and furniture damage.
 Remember that hot air is always absorbed by cold air.
 Therefore, if there are weak spots around a door or window, the warm air from inside the home will be drawn toward the outside along with the home’s natural moisture.